 - After paying for regulatory costs, the revenue from taxes and fees would be divided as follows:

 - 20% to the Delaware Department of Education;

 - 10% to the Delaware Division of Social Services for distribution to qualified community-based nonprofit organizations to support job placement, mental health treatment, substance abuse disorder treatment, system navigation services, and legal services to address barriers to re-entry for communities that have been disproportionally affected by past federal and state marijuana prohibition policies;

-- 10% to the Delaware Department of Health and Social Services for use in programs for the prevention or treatment of alcohol, tobacco, and marijuana abuse;
+- 10% to the Delaware Department of Health and Social Services for use in programs for the prevention or treatment of alcohol, tobacco, and substance abuse;

-- 10% to the Delaware Department of Health and Social Services for a public education campaign educating youth and adults about the health and safety risks of alcohol, tobacco, and marijuana; and
+- 10% to the Delaware Department of Health and Social Services for a public education campaign educating youth and adults about the health and safety risks of alcohol, tobacco, marijuana, and other drugs;

 Employers and Private Property